MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-arc-vm-management-overview.md

 ## Azure Arc VM management deployment workflow

-To enable Azure Arc-based VM operations on your Azure Stack HCI cluster, you must:
+To enable Azure Arc-based VM operations on your Azure Stack HCI system, you must:

-1. Install Azure Arc Resource Bridge on the Azure Stack HCI cluster and create a VM cluster extension via command line.
-1. Create a custom location for the Azure Stack HCI cluster.
+1. Have access to an Azure Stack HCI system that is deployed and registered with Azure.
+During the deployment, an Arc Resource Bridge and a custom location are also created.
+1. Create VM resources such as:
+    1. Storage paths for VM disks.
+    1. VM images starting with an image in Azure Marketplace, in Azure Storage account, or in local share.
+These images are then used with other VM resources to create VMs.
+    1. Virtual networks.
-1. Create virtual network projections which will be used by VM network interfaces.
+    1. VM network interfaces.
-1. Create OS gallery images for provisioning VMs.
+1. Use the VM resources to create VMs.

 ### Additional considerations

-- Only one Arc Resource Bridge can be deployed on a cluster.
+- REMOVE?
+Only one Arc Resource Bridge can be deployed on a cluster.
-- Each Azure Stack HCI cluster can have only one custom location.
+- REMOVE?
+Each Azure Stack HCI cluster can have only one custom location.
 - Multiple OS images can be added to the gallery.
 - Additional virtual networks and images can be added any time after the initial setup.